-21 cm band also known as Hydrogen line is one of the important bands in radio astronomy.
+21 cm band also known as the Hydrogen line is one of the important bands in radio astronomy.

 Please watch this intro videos from the last year.

-In the following article you can read more about this antenna.
+In the following article, you can read more about this antenna.

 But now let’s see how to build first stage LNA (low noise amplifier).

-As a first stage amplifier I’m using GRF2071 from Guerilla RF.
+As a first stage amplifier, I’m using GRF2071 from Guerilla RF.

-Thank you guys from Guerilla (Eugene Proenza, Alan Ake, Frank Nicosia and others) for the great technical and information support.
+Thank you guys from Guerilla (Eugene Proenza, Alan Ake, Frank Nicosia, and others) for the great technical and information support.

 Components surrounding GRF chip (caps and inductors) was selected for the best performance at 1400 MHz.

-Here is frequency response of this part
+Here is the frequency response of this part

 Filter frequency response:

-Second stage of the LNA is performing additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending this signal to the feeder.
+The second stage of the LNA is performing additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending this signal to the feeder.
 This part is based on the popular SPF5043Z IC.

-Full schematic of the LNA:
+A full schematic of the LNA:

 Total Noise Figure: 0.3052 dB